Northeastern University - Silicon Valley

-- BS in Electronic Engineering, University of Santiago in Santiago – Chile
+- MS in computer science, University of Santiago in Santiago – Chile

-- MS in Computer Science, University of Santiago in Santiago – Chile
+- Masters of english, University of Santiago in Santiago – Chile

-- Masters of English, University of Santiago in Santiago – Chile
+- BS in electronic engineering, University of Santiago in Santiago – Chile

-Baeza-Yates is a part-time Professor at the Department of Information and Communication Technologies (DTIC) of the Universitat Pompeu Fabra (UPF), in Barcelona, Spain, as well as at the Department of Computing Science (DCC) of Universidad de Chile in Santiago.
-During 2005, he was an ICREA research professor at UPF.
-Until 2004 he was a Professor and founding director of the Center for Web Research at Universidad de Chile.
+Baeza-Yates is a part-time professor at the Department of Information and Communication Technologies of the Universitat Pompeu Fabra in Barcelona, Spain, as well as at the Department of Computing Science of Universidad de Chile in Santiago.
+During 2005, he was an ICREA research professor at Universitat Pompeu Fabra.
+Until 2004, he was a professor and founding director of the Center for Web Research at Universidad de Chile.

-Additionally, Baeza-Yates a co-author of the best-seller Modern Information Retrieval textbook, published in 1999 by Addison-Wesley with a second enlarged edition in 2011, which won the ASIST 2012 Book of the Year award.
-He is also a co-author of the 2nd edition of the Handbook of Algorithms and Data Structures, Addison-Wesley, 1991; and co-editor of Information Retrieval: Algorithms and Data Structures, Prentice-Hall, 1992, among more than 600 other publications.
+Additionally, Baeza-Yates is a co-author of the best-seller Modern Information Retrieval textbook, published in 1999 by Addison-Wesley, with a second enlarged edition in 2011, which won the ASIST 2012 Book of the Year award.
+He is also a co-author of the second edition of the Handbook of Algorithms and Data Structures, Addison-Wesley, 1991, and co-editor of Information Retrieval: Algorithms and Data Structures, Prentice-Hall, 1992, among more than 600 other publications.

-From 2002 to 2004 he was elected to the board of governors of the IEEE Computer Society as well as to the ACM Council from 2012 to 2016.
-He has received the Organization of American States award for young researchers in exact sciences (1993), the Graham Medal for innovation in computing given by the University of Waterloo to distinguished alumni (2007), the CLEI Latin American distinction for contributions to CS in the region (2009), and the National Award of the Chilean Association of Engineers (2010), among other distinctions.
-In 2003, he was the first computer scientist to be elected to the Chilean Academy of Sciences and since 2010 is a founding member of the Chilean Academy of Engineering.
-In 2009, he was named ACM Fellow and in 2011 IEEE Fellow.
+From 2002 to 2004 he was elected to the board of governors of the IEEE Computer Society, as well as to the ACM Council from 2012 to 2016.
+He has received the Organization of American States award for young researchers in exact sciences, the Graham Medal for innovation in computing given by the University of Waterloo to distinguished alumni, the CLEI Latin American distinction for contributions to CS in the region and the National Award of the Chilean Association of Engineers, among other distinctions.
+In 2003, he was the first computer scientist to be elected to the Chilean Academy of Sciences and, since 2010, is a founding member of the Chilean Academy of Engineering.
+In 2009, he was named ACM Fellow and, in 2011, an IEEE Fellow.